Man Up | Ep. 174 • March 02, 2017

 “Thinking about it only led me to the next problem.”
 He says, “According to what you say, everyone deserves love for who he is.
 Thinking about it only led me to the next problem.
 If everyone deserves love as much as everybody else, it means that a shady person deserves as much love as an altruistic person.
 This is unsatisfying, since it gives no normative dimension to what kind of person deserves to be loved more.”

 Okay, this is really scary.
 I can see why you would say this.
 Everybody else in the world seems to say this, that’s why everybody else in the world is fucking scary to me.
 Not everyone, like 95% of the world thinks this way.
-I know I cannot count and trust on those people in this world, most of the world.
-They interact with me and see themselves in relation to the world in a kind of Nazi way.
+I know I cannot count and trust on those people in this world, most of the world because they interact with me and see themselves in relation to the world in a kind of Nazi way.

 I was seeing Nazi a lot in my Facebook feed because of Trump and all of this.
 And I think that’s a misused term.
 I don’t mean to actually make that exact equation.
 What I’m pointing out with this, because I couldn’t think of a better word than Nazism, maybe colonialism or imperialism, those are huge terms too with a lot of connotations that may not be helpful.